MicrosoftDocs/bot-docs/styleguide/ref-guide/local-typescript-builds.md

 These instructions are distilled from the **Onboarding guide** and a variety of conversations and experiments.

+- Most of the command examples are for a command prompt, as opposed to PowerShell.

 ## Install tools

 We nee **typedoc**, **type2docfx**, and **docfx** for local builds: